reedHam/rust-playground/guessing_game/README.md

 [Source](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html)

 This program creates a prompt and takes an integer.
-Then compares the entered int to a random integer.
+Then compares the entered integer to a random integer.
 If the two number match you win.

 ## Attained Knowledge